 Impact Traveller as part of the trip shall visit tourist sites such as the Wli waterfall, Afadza mountain.
 This is optional.

-Impact Traveller is expected to pay a non-refundable programme fee of US$1100.00 one month before departure.
-The fees cover food, accommodation, transportation, project coordination and excursion.
+Impact Traveller is expected to pay a non-refundable programme fee of US$560.00 one month before departure.
+The fees cover food, accommodation, transportation, and project coordination.

 Please note: Also, impact traveller is required to raise additional fund of US$300 or more if possible to support the programme volunteering on

 1. Get a passport and travel ticket